 Moreover, an applicant may include an undertaking of a Third Party such as a close family member or friend.
 An applicant may include a copy of the passport of the person giving the affidavit.

-Unmarried or Same-Sex partnership akin to a marriage or civil partnership
+What is a partnership akin to a marriage or civil partnership?

 If an applicant is applying as an unmarried partner or same-sex partner then must be living together with his/her partner in a relationship akin to a marriage or civil partnership for at least two years prior to the date of application.
 And also needs to provide documentary evidence to prove a relationship akin to a marriage or civil partnership.